About Cary Crime Stoppers

 Q. How is Cary Crime Stoppers funded?

 A. Contributions are received from fundraisers, local businesses, other non-profit organizations, and local citizens.
 Cary Crime Stoppers is a non-profit organization under Section 501 (c)(3) of the IRS Code, so all contributions made are tax deductible.
+We welcome donations to our program and will provide a receipt with our Tax ID# for tax purposes.

 Cary Crime Stoppers